Five Elements | 五行

-The Five Phases of Chinese medicine are archetypal energies that you can apply to different systems, including the body, seasons, directions, life cycle, and more.
-The relationships between these phases forms one of the foundational bases of Chinese medicine.
-Water nourishes Wood, which burns as Fire, whose ashes turn into Earth, where we extract Metal, whose minerals form Water, which flows forth to continue the cycle on and on.
+Our bodies reflect the natural world.
+The Five Phases of Chinese medicine are archetypal energies applicable to all systems, including our bodies, seasons, and life cycles.
+The relationships between these phases creates elegant metaphors in both life and Chinese medicine.
+Water nourishes Wood, which burns as Fire, whose ashes turn into Earth, where we extract Metal, whose minerals form Water, which flows forth to continue cycles upon cycles.

 North.
 Winter.
 Fear.
 Wisdom 智.
 Will 志.
 Kidney.
 Bladder.
 Bones.
 Roots.
 Groaning.
 Ears/ Sound.
 Salty.
 Cold.
 Black.
 Rest.
 Resources.
 Storage.
 Purpose.
 Ocean.
 Rivers.
 Rain.
 Lymph.
 Cycles.
 Rhythm.
 Flow.
 Depth.
 Regeneration.
 Generations.
 Ancestors.
 Possibility.
 Unknown.
 Limits.
 Essence.
 Adventure.
 Danger.
 Hibernation.
 Patience.
 Dark.
 Peace.
 Spine.
 Teeth.
 Future.
 History.
 Sleep.
 Dreams.
 Mystery.